Gaganholkar01/bank-customer-churn-analysis-powerbi/README.md

 ## 5. Research Portion and Key Findings

-The comprehensive analysis identified five critical areas of customer behavior that drive attrition.
+The comprehensive analysis identified five critical areas of customer behaviour that drive attrition.

 ### 5.1 Engagement is the Primary Churn Predictor